Markavian/hxpect/README.md

 	Assert.isNull(value);
 	Assert.isNotNull(value)

-### Test Runner
+### Test Runner and Spec Runner

 At present, test classes must be manually added to a compiled runner.
-Such a program might look like:
+As such, the main program for a BaseTest runner might look like:

 	class Main
 	{